 The collection of data for the first-year project may occur during the first semester, but more likely will begin in the second semester.
 However, during the first semester, first-year students often are expected to help conduct ongoing projects directed by their advisors.
 This experience provides new students with valuable knowledge about the actual procedures of research, as well as aiding their advisors.

-By 5:00 p.m. on the last day of finals of the fall semester, the student should have completed and submitted to the advisor a paper containing a literature review and demonstrating command of the relevant prior work.
+By 5:00 p.m. on the last day of finals of the fall semester, the student should have completed and submitted a paper containing a literature review and demonstrating command of the relevant prior work.
 At the end of the paper, the student should propose a project motivated by the literature review.
 This document must be submitted to the student’s advisor and to the Graduate Coordinator.

 Students who have not already begun to collect project data do so in the spring semester.
 The advisor may help in analysis and interpretation of the data, and may make suggestions about how the report should be written, but the report should represent the student’s own work.

-The student should provide a copy of his/her project to his/her advisor in the advisor's preferred format, and upload a PDF version to the appropriate "Assignments" folder on the Psyc Grad Students OWL-Space site by 5:00 p.m. on the last day of finals of the spring semester, the student should submit a final copy of the first-year project to both his or her advisor and the Graduate Coordinator.
+By 5:00 p.m. on the last day of finals of the spring semester, the student should submit a final copy of the first-year project to both his or her advisor and the Graduate Coordinator.
 This is a hard deadline and not subject to extension.
 If the research is not quite complete, it should be written as completely as possible.